City of the Living Dead: Plot

 Meanwhile, Bob has taken refuge in the garage of a local man, Mr. Ross.
 Ross's teenage daughter Ann finds Bob and offers him marijuana.
 Ross bursts in and attacks Bob, fearful he is trying to seduce his daughter.
 Ross kills Bob by impaling his head through a drilling lathe.

 The following morning, Peter and Mary arrive at the graveyard that Mary saw in her vision.
 They begin searching for Father Thomas' tomb and meet Gerry and Sandra.
 They go back to Gerry's office to discuss Father Thomas' death when the four are showered with maggots.
 Gerry then receives a call from John-John explaining Emily has returned and killed his parents.
-They rush over the Robbins' house and try to find the sheriff.
+They rush over to the Robbins' house and try to find the sheriff.
 While Sandra tries to get John-John to safety, Emily rips her scalp off.
 John-John runs through the town's streets and is saved by Gerry, who hands the boy over to the police.

 While drinking at a bar, Mr. Ross is attacked by the re-animated dead people of the town, led by Bob.
 Ross and two other men are killed, as a state-of-emergency is declared over the radio.
 Mary, Peter, and Gerry arrive back at the graveyard as the clock strikes midnight and All Saints Day begins.
 They descend into Father Thomas' family tomb, discovering a cave of skeletal remains and cobwebbed putrescences.
 Appearing as a zombie, Sandra kills Peter before Gerry impales her with a metal spike.
 Mary and Gerry continue until they face Father Thomas, commanding an army of the undead.
 Before he can kill Mary, Gerry grabs a wooden cross and disembowels Father Thomas.
 The priest and the other revived corpses burst into flames and disappear.
 Mary and Gerry exit into the graveyard in the morning to see John-John and the police.
 Mary is relieved to see John-John alive but becomes frightened and screams as he runs towards her.